csvpath/csvpath/docs/variables.md

 The tracking value qualifier must not match any of the predefined qualifiers, like `asbool` or `onmatch`.
 As usual, the order and number of qualifiers is not important.

+Note that a variable's name and tracking value are strings.
+If you request a variable with a boolean tracking value that looks like `@empty.True`, the value will nevertheless be found.
+This often happens when using `count()` or another bool producing function.

 The interaction of variables and their qualifiers can be complex.
 That is particularly true in variable assignment.
 Read <a href='https://github.com/dk107dk/csvpath/blob/main/docs/assignment.md'>more about qualifiers and variable assignment here</a>.
 As, of course, if you don't need the nuance, you can just do simpler assignments.

 _Note: as of Aug 2024 there is a grammar problem that may keep variables from being used as an existence test all on their own.
 In that situation use the `exists()` function as a work-around until this bug is fixed.
 The problem should not be seen in using the when operator (`->`)._